jyotidas/bttrestart/README.md

 # bttrestart
-Checks of BetterTouchTool is running and if not, restarts it
+Checks of BetterTouchTool is running and if not, restarts it.
+Designed to be used with Sleepwatcher.